lemurkyte/portfolio/content/projects/novicell.md

 *text incoming*
 <br><br>
 ## Designing iternal system's interface

+Another project I did was creating a user interface of a week board for one of Novicell's internal systems, called Drools.
 During the second week of my internship, I was assigned the task of implementing a new interface for the Week Board page in Drools.
 Thankfully, the workflow was smooth due to the fact that the designers had already created designs and components for other pages.

 The design for the interface was created using Figma, which was a new experience for me.
 However, since I have ample experience using Adobe XD, adapting to this new collaborative interface design tool wasn't difficult.
 The principles of Figma are similar to XD Design, making the transition relatively seamless.